John-Otago/PhD-Plus/README.md

 - **The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal** (J Loehr & T Schwartz, 2003, Free Press) || *I’ve already recommended this book.
 It covers both practical issues and important underlying principles to help us organise our life and work.*

 Principles and disciplines are foundations of personal mastery and freedom.
-They support how you think and what you do.
+They support how you think and act.
 They keep you going in good times and bad.
 They guide you through difficulties and uncertainties.
 This section is the prerequisite for what comes below.

 ### 7.2 Strategy & Execution
 - **Good to Great: Why Some Companies Make the Leap...And Others Don't** (J Collins, 2001, Harper Collins)